Program Executive Office, Assembled Chemical Weapons Alternatives

-The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) is responsible for the safe and environmentally sound destruction of chemical weapons stockpiles stored at the Blue Grass Army Depot, Kentucky and the U.S. Army Pueblo Chemical Depot, Colorado.
+The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) was responsible for destroying United States chemical weapon stockpiles stored at the Blue Grass Army Depot in Kentucky and the U.S. Army Pueblo Chemical Depot in Colorado – now known as the U.S. Army Chemical Materials Activity-West.

 In 1996, the United States Congress established the ACWA program to test and demonstrate alternative technologies to baseline incineration for the destruction of chemical weapons.
-The ACWA program oversaw the design and construction of the two chemical weapons destruction pilot plants – the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) in Colorado, and the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) in Kentucky.
-Today, PCAPP and BGCAPP are in the operations phase.
-PEO ACWA will oversee both plants through operations and closure.
+The ACWA program oversaw the design and construction of the two chemical weapons destruction pilot plants – the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) in Colorado and the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) in Kentucky.

+As of July 7, 2023, PCAPP and BGCAPP have both concluded the destruction of their respective stockpiles of chemical weapons.
+PEO ACWA will continue to oversee both plants through their closure phases, each estimated to take three to four years.

 History of chemical weapons in the United States

 The production of chemical weapons in the United States began during World War I, after their first large-scale use against Allied troops in Belgium.
 The United States' chemical weapons stockpile was produced as a deterrent against the creation and use of such weapons against the U.S. Chemical weapons include blister agents that were designed to inflict chemical burns or blister the skin and nerve agents that were designed to impair the nervous system.
 Production ceased in 1968.

 In 1985, with the rise of international dialogue concerning the effects of chemical warfare, the United States started to destroy its stockpile of chemical weapons.
 In 1997, the United States formally agreed to destroy its stockpile by ratifying the Chemical Weapons Convention.
 The international treaty bans the use of all chemical weapons and aims to eliminate them throughout the world.

-Under the management of the U.S. Army Chemical Materials Agency, now known as the U.S. Army Chemical Materials Activity (CMA), chemical stockpile destruction was completed at Army installations near Anniston, Alabama; Pine Bluff, Arkansas; Newport, Indiana; Aberdeen, Maryland; Umatilla, Oregon; Tooele, Utah; and on Johnston Atoll, an island in the Pacific.
-CMA remains responsible for storage management of the chemical stockpiles at sites near Pueblo, Colorado, and Richmond, Kentucky, whereas PEO ACWA is responsible for stockpile destruction at these sites.
+Under the management of the U.S. Army Chemical Materials Agency – now known as the U.S. Army Chemical Materials Activity (CMA) – chemical stockpile destruction was completed at Army installations near Anniston, Alabama; Pine Bluff, Arkansas; Newport, Indiana; Aberdeen, Maryland; Umatilla, Oregon; Tooele, Utah; and on Johnston Atoll, an island in the Pacific.
+CMA held responsibility for the storage management of the chemical stockpiles at sites near Pueblo, Colorado, and Richmond, Kentucky, whereas PEO ACWA was responsible for stockpile destruction at these sites.

-“Assembled” chemical weapons refer to weapons that contain a chemical agent in addition to fuzes, explosives, propellant, shipping and firing tubes and packaging materials.
-Examples include rockets, projectiles and bombs.
+“Assembled” chemical weapons refer to weapons that contain a chemical agent in addition to fuses, explosives, propellant, shipping and firing tubes, and packaging materials.
+Examples include rockets, projectiles, and bombs.